fleetdm/fleet/handbook/customers/README.md

 > **Customer etiquette**.
 When communicating with the customer, remember to approach the situation with empathy.
 Anything could have happened.

 ### Next steps after a customer conversation
+- Follow up with customer appreciating their time.
+- Confirm next steps (include your teammate in the preferred channel thread)

 After a customer conversation, it can sometimes feel like there are 1,001 things to do, but it can be hard to know where to start.
 Here are some tips: